Accessing a virtual device from an enterprise network

 sudo systemctl status coturn

-If everything is in order, you should get the following output:
+If everything is in order, you should see coturn started and listening on port 443.

 #!/bin/bash